 “I step out into my garden and remember.
 You are so pleased of Your Eden, and of Your treasured companions, humans and animals alike.”

-The sun bakes his back and I wonder if He is hot or feels panty like Winnie, the dog, in the blazing Denver afternoons.
-“I like the heat,” He mentions, swatting yellow jackets with His tail.
+The sun bakes the Lion’s back and I wonder if S/He is hot or feels panty like Winnie, the dog, in the blazing Denver afternoons.
+“I like the heat,” S/He mentions.

 How could we have forgotten all of this perfection?
 Just over there, Adam bites into a juicy tomato and seeds splurt down his growing beard.
 Eve is watering the dahlia patch with the Still Waters of Psalm 23.